by Susan Johnston | Jan 24, 2014 | Build your own skills, Get people talking |

 The same is true for reading the content before we share on facebook or retweet a link.
 Actually reading and checking what we post can preserve the illusion that we are intelligent beings.
 Otherwise we risk sharing something incorrect or inappropriate or pass on, as truth, satire from The Onion or Mooscleans.

-Being asleBadRetweetep at the wheel when you are posting as yourself is merely embarrassing.
+Being asleep at the wheel when you are posting as yourself is merely embarrassing.
 But when you’re posting on behalf of an organization, it’s criminal not to have your brain in gear.
 So I was puzzled, today, to see a retweet of something I posted a couple of weeks ago.

 Is this an organization rubbishing itself?
 Or is someone simply not reading and thinking before posting?